ncsa/ameriflux-pipeline/README.md

 - end parameter takes in the end date for merger, given in yyyy-mm-dd format.
 This will later be expanded to support any plausible date formats.
 If not given, by default it takes in 2021-12-31
 - output parameter takes in the full output path of a csv file which will write the merged output to.
 By default it will write to master_met/input/Flux.csv
 - To run the python module with default parameters run ```python met_data_merge.py```
-- Run command example with all arguments: <br>
+- Run command example with all arguments:
 ``` python met_data_merge.py --data /Users/xx/data/master_met/input/FluxSB_EC.dat,/Users/xx/data/master_met/input/FluxSB_EC.dat.9.backup,/Users/xx/data/master_met/input/FluxSB_EC.dat.10.backup --start 2021-01-01 --end 2021-12-31 --output /Users/xx/data/master_met/input/Flux.csv ```

 8. Set necessary parameters for pre and post processing of PyFluxPro and EddyPro